All Episodes

 And in fact, some people are saying that Rihanna might be thinking the NFL pulled her song because she has reconciled with her abuser.

-That's what some people are saying that CBS pulled a song, the NFL pulled a song because she got back together with her abuser, and that's not in the game plan.
+That's what some people are saying, that CBS pulled a song, the NFL pulled a song because she got back together with her abuser, and that's not in the game plan.

-That's not the image we want.
+I mean, no, no, no, that's not the image we want.

 Adrian Peterson, running back Minnesota Vikings, suspended from Sunday's games after it was learned he was indicted for child abuse by whooping one of his sons with a twig that drew blood on various areas of the four-year-old boy's body.